blueink-bkk/224-blue-update/workflow.md

 - tagName is abitrary : div, article, section.
 - each element `js-e3article` is called _editable content_ and will be highlighted on a mouse _hover_.
 - a double-click on an highlighted element will start the editing process (`https://editora.us/edit-article`) web-application.
-- A page visitor must have some privileges to see the highlight and be able to edit an element. (see below)
+- a page visitor must have some privileges to see the highlight and be able to edit an element. (see below)
-- Each editable element (`js-e3article`) is stored in a _markdown_ file with metadata.
+- each editable element (`js-e3article`) is stored in a _markdown_ file with metadata.
+- metadata are in YAML format.
-- Both markdown code (MD-content), and metadata are editable.
+- both markdown code (MD-content), and metadata (YAML) are editable.
 - when `metadata.format` is `raw-html` the MD-content must be pure html code, and will used without transformation.

 ##### Example: